indimail/indimail-virtualdomains/indimail-x/doc/FAQ.md

 ## How do i delete mails lying in a queue having a certain pattern.
 Can I use regex

 Use [qmail-rm](https://github.com/indimail/indimail-mta/wiki/qmail-rm.1) command.
 It can quickly delete mails matching a given pattern.
+You can use -e and -p pattern to remove mails that have a certain text in the body.

 ## I have been hit by virus.
 My virus scanner is not able to handle the load.
 What should I do?